jmastic/jmastic.github.io/resume.md

 ## PROFESSIONAL SUMMARY
 -----------------------
-*	Software development manager with 10 years of IT experience, including managing projects and teams of technical professionals in agile development environments
+### Leadership
+Promoted to lead engineering teams based on strong technical and leadership skills; Experience managing diverse software development teams and projects with aggressive timelines in Agile and startup environments
+### Software Development
+Over 10 years of professional experience developing applications with a diverse front end toolbox, including React.js, BackboneJS, HTML5, and CSS3
+### Education
-*	Bachelor’s degree in Computer Science
+Bachelor’s degree in Computer Science, Eastern Michigan University

 ## WORK EXPERIENCE
 -----------------

+### Manager of Engineering
+**Conga (2018 - Present)**
+* Manage a team of 8 software engineers working on a new eSignature product built in Java and React.js
+* Work closely with Product Team to define market needs, team priorities, and product roadmap
+* Planned and executed a whole team summit week to drive knowledge sharing and alignment between product and technology goals for my engineering team
+* Overseeing migration of product infrastructure from ElasticBeanstalk to Docker and Kubernetes
+* Drove engineering security initiatives, including SOC 2 compliance measures of auditing and account security, and new secure application development training for engineers
+* Participate in hiring events as the representative for Conga’s Engineering team
+* Monthly participation and presentation in Conga Basecamp, the on-boarding and training week for new hires

-### Senior Software Development Engineer
+#### Senior Software Development Engineer
-**Conga (2017-Present)**
+**Conga (2017-2018)**
-* Design and develop new enterprise-grade services used by Conga products; design, develop, and maintain existing products and services with new features, bug fixes, and developer experience improvements.
+* As a **Senior Software Development Engineer**, lead the development of the Conga Grid product for Salesforce
+* Implemented a new CI/CD pipeline to improve deployment accuracy
+* Standardized code review process and automated linting to greatly improve code readability and stability
-* Implemented a new unit test solution for a pure Javascript product using Karma, Mocha, Chai, and Istanbul.
+* Introduced unit testing framework using Karma, Mocha, and Chai to improve product feature stability and overall quality
-* Implemented localization of an existing product using Polyglot.
+* Utilized C# on .NET framework to build a shared microservice to improve security and performance for Conga products communicating with Salesforce APIs over REST
+* **Promoted to Manager of Engineering** in October 2018

-### Manager of TV Apps Client Development
+### Senior Manager of TV Apps Client Development
 **Nagrastar, LLC (2016-2017)**

-* Managed the TV App Client Development team; directly supervised eight IT professionals and worked cross-functionally with project managers and product managers to meet business objectives
-*	Led the development efforts for multiple high-profile applications showcased at CES in 2015 and 2016
+* Lead the development of client-facing TV applications in the Pay TV industry
-*	Read and analyzed complex technical documents including project requirements, design documentation, project timelines, and contracts; filled in for the scrum master when necessary
-*	Collaborated with technology vendors, including Microsoft and Samsung, to drive technology solutions to provide a better customer experience
+  * Manage a team of 9 software engineers working on large, cross-functional projects
+  * Implemented 3 new team meeting formats to boost engagement, creativity, and collaboration
+  * Promoted from Senior Web Developer to a leadership role in 2016

-### Senior Web Developer
+#### Senior Web Developer
 **Nagrastar, LLC (2014-2016)**

-*	Developed single page applications for use in the Pay TV industry; promoted to manager based on demonstrated leadership skills and ability to communicate effectively with all levels of the organization
+* **Lead the development of multiple apps showcased at CES** in 2016 and 2015, including Hopper Arcade, Disney, Dish Music, and Vevo
+* Utilized Node.js to run build and deploy scripts for web applications and as a local development server
+* Oversaw the smooth transition to a new application framework (React.js) to improve user experience and reduce development time
+* Collaborate with technology vendors, including Microsoft and Samsung, to drive technology solutions and provide a better customer experience
+* **Establish best practices** and processes to ship high-quality solutions with minimal bugs
-*	Deployed a GIT software control system to improve code quality, code visibility, and reduce application development time
+  * Deployed a GIT version control system to improve code quality, code visibility, and reduce application development time
-*	Implemented a new build application system to reduce complexity and errors in the application release process
+  * Implemented a new application build system to reduce complexity and errors in the application release process

 ### Senior Web Developer
 **Live Smart Solutions (2012-2014)**

-*	Lead the Creative Development team; developed online content for and maintained the company website
+*	**Lead the Creative Development team** and developed online content for a database-driven website
+* Utilized a customized CMS to manage website updates
-*	Lead A/B testing processes to optimize the hiring funnel; implemented tests resulting in an online conversion rate improvement of more than 70%
+* Lead A/B testing processes to optimize the hiring funnel; implemented tests resulting in an online conversion rate of more than 70%
-*	Lead daily scrum meetings for the Development team
+* **Lead daily scrum meetings** for the Sales Engineering team

-### Web Application Developer
-**Domino's Pizza World Resource Center (2010-2012)**

-*	Developed innovative web applications and staged an internal LMS; supported 5,000 stores
-*	Designed and developed an online portal to deliver operations-technology training
-*	Created leaderboards to help drive store-level fundraising for the St. Jude Children’s Research Hospital
-*	Developed a virtual rewards system to increase employee engagement

 ## PROJECTS
 -----------
-[whatisontheway.com](http://whatisontheway.com) is a new way to search for places around you.
-Instead of searching around a single point, this site can look for new and exciting points of interest along your travel route!
-See what restaurants are between you and your office.
-What hotels are convenient on your road trip?
-Find all this and more on [whatisontheway.com](http://whatisontheway.com)!
+* Created [whatisontheway.com](http://whatisontheway.com), a site to locate points of interest along a route on Google Maps
+* Built an iOS app using Swift to share real-time pro basketball player shoe endorsements
+* Utilized Jekyll to rebrand my [personal website](https://justinmastic.com) and streamline website updates

 ## EDUCATION
 -----------
-BS, Computer Science; Eastern Michigan University
+**Bachelor’s Degree in Computer Science**, Eastern Michigan University

 ## SKILLS
 --------
-* JavaScript (React, Backbone, Vanilla)
+* JavaScript (React.js, BackboneJS, Vanilla)
+* AWS
+* A/B Testing
-* HTML
+* SQL / MySQL
-* CSS/CSS3
+* GIT / SVN
-* SQL/MySQL
+* SDLC
-* GIT/SVN
+* Salesforce
 * Agile Development

 ## ACTIVITIES
 -------------
 * Current bass guitarist for "The Dotards".
 Former bass guitarist of rock bands “View” and “Death of a Hero”.
 * Developed applications for use in Human Computer Interaction research

 ## CONTACT
 ---------